-THC is the most well-known compound of cannabis.
+THC is the most well-known molecule of cannabis.
 The THC chemical structure has become very popular.
 It’s being printed on stoner shirts, included as a design element in jewelry pieces, and some people have even chosen to get tattoos of it.
 But how much you really now about this key component apart from that it is the one to get you high?

 The Discovery of THC